AdobeDocs/marketo.it-IT/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/using-dynamic-content-in-an-email.md

 ---
 unique-page-id: 2950617
-description: Utilizzo di contenuti dinamici in un’e-mail - Documentazione di Marketo - Documentazione del prodotto
+description: Scopri come utilizzare il contenuto dinamico in un’e-mail.
+Mostra contenuti diversi a segmenti diversi in base a regole e attributi.
 title: Utilizzo di contenuto dinamico in un’e-mail
 exl-id: a1178f76-6760-4a4a-9510-f129ee6a9032
 feature: Email Editor
-source-git-commit: 09a656c3a0d0002edfa1a61b987bff4c1dff33cf
+source-git-commit: 7eb2f49718ea02be4a394a142c3a0ff05eeff796
 workflow-type: tm+mt
-source-wordcount: '253'
+source-wordcount: '263'
-ht-degree: 4%
+ht-degree: 5%

 ---